as a secondary type

-During the active stage of their live people in this category, pay little attention to their families.
+During the active stage of their life, people in this category pay little attention to their families.
 Later, when they are older and have established families, they become more involved with them, especially with their children.
-They wish to cultivate courage and decisiveness in them, yet want to keep them from the errors which they themselves made.
-Therefore they try to help their children to fit in well with their peers, to give them a good education and encourage them to learn a practical trade or profession.
+They wish to cultivate courage and decisiveness in them, yet want to keep them from the errors they themselves have made.
+Therefore, they try to help their children to fit in well with their peers, to give them a good education and encourage them to learn a practical trade or profession.

 People of this type easily acquire knowledge and master skills in activities that they prefer but they should be aware that in subjects not related to their main interest, they are not so quick in picking up new knowledge.
 They should perfect themselves in their professions, but should also try to expand their range of skills.

-After risky and emotionally saturated actions, this type of person often experiences emotional depletion and the need to recharge his emotional energy.
-He can this best by involving himself in restful activities such as domestic duties, spending time with his family, relax entertainment which has no element of excitement in it (no games of chance) or simply doing nothing - complete idleness and emotional relaxation.
-These will all help to relieve feelings of stress and frustrations.
+After risky and emotionally saturated actions, people of this type often experience emotional depletion and the need to recharge their emotional energy.
+They can do this best by involving themselves in restful activities such as doing chores around the house, spending time with the family, relaxing entertainment which has no element of excitement in it (e.g. no games of chance) or simply taking time doing nothing - complete idleness and emotional relaxation.
+These will all help to relieve stress and frustration.

-A person of this type makes decisions too quickly and impulsively.
-His attention is sharply focussed on one specific goal.
-He should try instead to see the whole situation.
-He must also consider the consequences of his actions and compare the degree of risk to the value and necessity of the goal.
+People of this type tend make decisions impulsively, and often too quickly.
+Their attention and their mind are sharp but focused on a very specific goal.
+However, they should try to see the whole situation.
+They should also consider consequences of their actions and weigh the degree of risk vs. potential benefits and importance of achieving the goal.

-This type must be careful not to become euphoric, dreaming up impossible plans which are not connected to reality.
-Under unfavorable conditions, when this type meets with insurmountable obstacles he should not tackle them head-on, counting only on occasional luck.
+People of Adventurer type should be careful not to become euphoric, dreaming up impossible plans that are far from reality.
+Under unfavorable conditions, when Adventurer meets with insurmountable obstacles, they should not tackle them head-on, counting only on occasional luck.